KathyReid/transformers-city-geelong-2018/transcript.md

 Of course this data will be dependent on networks to carry it - like nerves carrying messages between buildings, between vehicles, between infrastructure and between people.

 The City itself will become itself a living being, brought to life by data.

+Last point - Matt to talk about future of data smart cities at cogg etc???

 SLIDE: Thank you
 https://kathyreid.github.io/transformers-city-geelong-2018/#/thankyou